EsterIso/web103_finalproject/README.md

 🔗 Link to deployed app:

 ## About
-An specialized Econmmerce Store based on Codepath
+An specialized Econmmerce Store platform based on Codepath to provide a easy one and done place for Codepath merchandise.

 ### Description and Purpose